Wolf3s/xbmc4xbox-python/python/Doc/library/unittest.rst

          >>> self.assertGreaterEqual(3, 4)
          AssertionError: "3" unexpectedly not greater than or equal to "4"

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1

-   .. method:: assertRegexpMatches(text, regexp, msg=None)
+   .. method:: assertRegex(text, regex, msg=None)
+               assertNotRegex(text, regex, msg=None)

-      Test that a *regexp* search matches *text*.
-In case of failure, the error message will include the pattern and the *text* (or the pattern and the part of *text* that unexpectedly matched).  *regexp* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.
+      Test that a *regex* search matches (or does not match) *text*.
+In case of failure, the error message will include the pattern and the *text* (or the pattern and the part of *text* that unexpectedly matched).  *regex* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.

+      .. versionadded:: 3.1
+         under the name ``assertRegexpMatches``.
+      .. versionchanged:: 3.2
+         The method ``assertRegexpMatches()`` has been renamed to :meth:`.assertRegex`.
-      .. versionadded:: 2.7
+      .. versionadded:: 3.2
+         :meth:`.assertNotRegex`.

-   .. method:: assertNotRegexpMatches(text, regexp, msg=None)
+   .. method:: assertDictContainsSubset(subset, dictionary, msg=None)

-      Verifies that a *regexp* search does not match *text*.
-Fails with an error message including the pattern and the part of *text* that matches.  *regexp* may be a regular expression object or a string containing a regular expression suitable for use by :func:`re.search`.
+      Tests whether the key/value pairs in *dictionary* are a superset of those in *subset*.
+If not, an error message listing the missing keys and mismatched values is generated.

+      Note, the arguments are in the opposite order of what the method name dictates.
+Instead, consider using the set-methods on :ref:`dictionary views <dict-views>`, for example: ``d.keys() <= e.keys()`` or ``d.items() <= d.items()``.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1
+      .. deprecated:: 3.2

-   .. method:: assertItemsEqual(actual, expected, msg=None)
+   .. method:: assertCountEqual(first, second, msg=None)

-      Test that sequence *expected* contains the same elements as *actual*, regardless of their order.
+      Test that sequence *first* contains the same elements as *second*, regardless of their order.
 When they don't, an error message listing the differences between the sequences will be generated.

-      Duplicate elements are *not* ignored when comparing *actual* and *expected*.
-It verifies if each element has the same count in both sequences.
-It is the equivalent of ``assertEqual(sorted(expected), sorted(actual))`` but it works with sequences of unhashable objects as well.
+      Duplicate elements are *not* ignored when comparing *first* and *second*.
+It verifies whether each element has the same count in both sequences.
+Equivalent to:

-      In Python 3, this method is named ``assertCountEqual``.
+      ``assertEqual(Counter(list(first)), Counter(list(second)))``
+      but works with sequences of unhashable objects as well.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.2

-   .. method:: assertDictContainsSubset(expected, actual, msg=None)
+   .. method:: assertSameElements(first, second, msg=None)

-      Tests whether the key/value pairs in dictionary *actual* are a superset of those in *expected*.
-If not, an error message listing the missing keys and mismatched values is generated.
+      Test that sequence *first* contains the same elements as *second*, regardless of their order.
+When they don't, an error message listing the differences between the sequences will be generated.

+      Duplicate elements are ignored when comparing *first* and *second*.
+      It is the equivalent of ``assertEqual(set(first), set(second))`` but it works with sequences of unhashable objects as well.
+Because duplicates are ignored, this method has been deprecated in favour of :meth:`assertCountEqual`.

-      .. versionadded:: 2.7
+      .. versionadded:: 3.1
       .. deprecated:: 3.2

    .. _type-specific-methods: